 Contact us for Masonry Restoration Services in Yorkshire.

 The Yorkshire Lime Company are a heritage building service that specialises in the repair of traditional masonry structures.
 We provide our services throughout Yorkshire, including cobblestone wall repairs, brickwork, stonemasonry, lime pointing, and shelter coats.
-Our team are committed to preserving the heritage of our region, and our work is carried out to the highest standards.
+Our team is committed to preserving our region’s heritage, and our work is carried out to the highest standards.
 We use traditional methods and materials wherever possible, and our work is guaranteed to last.
 If you have a traditional masonry structure that needs repairing, we would be delighted to help.
 Please get in touch with us to discuss your requirements.